 The hot dog was invented in Coney Island in 1867 – which means that eating a frankfurter is practically obligatory here.
 The top choice:...

 Surf Ave & Boardwalk · interesting places nearby

 Coney Island information

-Coney Island was a working-class resort area at the turn of the 20th century.
-Though it is no longer the booming, peninsula-wide attraction it was then, it has blossomed in recent years with new crowds, fresh rides and plentiful places to eat and drink.
-The area traces its amusement park roots to the mid-1800s, when inhabitants of the increasingly industrialized city began to seek relief from their sweltering tenements in summer.
-By the late 19th century, the area was a rough and tumble party spot dubbed ‘Sodom by the Sea.’
+The area traces its amusement-park roots to the mid-1800s, when inhabitants of the increasingly industrialized city began to seek relief from their sweltering tenements in summer.
+By the late 19th century, the area was a rough-and-tumble party spot dubbed ‘Sodom by the Sea.’
 In the early 1900s, however, family amusements began to materialize.
 The most famous, Luna Park, opened in 1903 – a dream world with live camels and elephants, illuminated by more than a million bulbs.
 Today, it is still possible to ride the Wonder Wheel (opened in 1920) and the clackety Cyclone roller coaster (1927).
 The area was a bit of a ghost town in the ’80s, but it has experienced a resurgence in recent years, drawing New Yorkers who come to chow on hot dogs, catch a sideshow, and dress up like punk mermaids at the annual Mermaid Parade.
 It ain’t Disney – but it isn’t meant to be.